rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 analysis and threat intelligence technology.

-The FMC is available as a dedicated server or a virtual image appliance (Linux-based VM server) that connects to the FirePOWER or FTD and allows you to fully manage either system.
+The FMC is available as a dedicated server or a virtual image appliance (Linux&reg;-based VM server) that connects to the FirePOWER or FTD and allows you to fully manage either system.
 Organizations with multiple FTD systems or FirePOWER Services register and manage these systems from the FMC.

-Alternatively, users can manage the FTD device using a Firepower Device Manager (FDM) such as an adaptive security device manager (ASDM).
+Alternatively, users can manage the FTD device by using a Firepower Device Manager (FDM) such as an adaptive security device manager (ASDM).

 Currently the latest FTD unified software image is available in version 6.2.x.